A photo essay on the stages of decay of funerary landscape architecture.

 An informal presentation of some floral shots I’ve taken.
 No commentary.

 “Died at Washington, the seat of government, 25 June 1841,” reads part of his epitaph.
 I should think that even in 1841 one wouldn’t have needed to specify that Washington was the “seat of government.”
 But otiose overdetermination is not why I look at this obelisk (figure 1).
-Macomb (1782-1841: figure 2) had a distinguished […]
+Figure 1.
+Alexander Macomb monument.
+Congressional Cemetery, […]

 While not jolly reading, it’s nevertheless interesting—and fairly rare—to hear on a monument of an unusual form of death.
 In Prospect Hill Cemetery (in D.C.), there is a tombstone of Marion Hays Colerider who was “shot and killed” at the age of 17 on 7 December 1900 (figure 1).
 Figure 1.
 Marion Hays Colerider monument. […]